 Does ATI provide financial aid?

-ATI offers financial aid to qualifying families, typically resulting in a tuition reduction of anywhere from 5% to 50%.
+ATI offers significant financial aid based on need, and will work with families to help them afford attending ATI.
 The financial aid application is designed to be fast, simple, and confidential and is facilitated through a third-party vendor.
-You can learn more and apply for financial aid through the ATI website.
+You can learn more about our application process and apply for financial aid here.

 When is tuition due?
 Can we pay the tuition in installments?

 Your tuition deposit is due upon acceptance to the program and reserves your student's placement.
 Tuition payments are due in 10 installments on the 1st of each month, August through May.
 Please see your tuition rate sheet for details.